caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Event-Time
 ----------
-Every write operation (processed Intent) on an Aggregate Root is linearized (TODO why?).
+Every write operation (processed Intent) on an Aggregate Root is linearized (TODO why? time-ordering requires a single arbiter of order).
 As outlined above there are two effects in the processing environment:

 * Encapsulated: the resultant Event is stored in a private (geoplexed) Event Log (eventually replicated into Event Stream)